 (8) Where any direction is given under this Part to any person or body, a person or body who fails to comply with the direction commits an offence against this Part, but it shall be a sufficient defence to a prosecution for an offence under this subsection in respect of a failure to comply with a direction if the accused satisfies the court that he so failed with reasonable excuse.

-[Section 50 inserted by No. 22 of 1974 s.
-13; amended by No. 84 of 2004 s.
+[Section 50 inserted: No. 22 of 1974 s.
+13; amended: No. 84 of 2004 s.
 82.]

 51. Delegation